studyathome-internationally/hub/docs/courses/building-and-solar-engergy/README.md

 ## Attendance

-Attendance is mandatory in this course, only 20% of absence is accepted.

-The course starts with a compulsary 3-day attendance block in September (Calendar Week xx) including an excursion to yyy.
+The course starts with a **compulsary 3-day attendance block** in September (Calendar Week xx) including an excursion to yyy.
 Afterwards, the course can be continued virtually.

-Please ask your outgoing coordinator (International Office) for funding possibilities or write to studyathome@technikum-wien.at.
+Please ask your outgoing coordinator (International Office) for funding possibilities or write to [studyathome@technikum-wien.at](mailto:studyathome@technikum-wien.at).

 ## Comments

+The course participants will be both traditional incoming students and students of the StudyATHome program.

-Mixed: Incoming students in collaboration with FHTW Master students - Project-based learning on real city development project from city of Vienna (MA20) or the city of Korneuburg - Integration in the curricula of the Master program of renewable energy
+The course is setup according to project-based learning and is done in cooperation with a real city development project from the city of Vienna (MA20), the city of Korneuburg and the Master program Renewable Energy.